-I ran so hard and far keeping my eye on where it was going to fall and hopping it wasn’t going to fall on someone’s backyard, out of reach from me.
+I ran so hard and far keeping my eye on where it was going to fall and hopping it wasn’t going to fall on someone’s backyard, out of reach of me.

 The lot was up high and we had a clear view of some of the new constructions.
-So me and the other kids spent a lot of time there.
+So I and the other kids spent a lot of time there.

 As I always been a little creative, I decided to build a clubhouse where we could get together and play some games.

 The other kids and I started to dig a hole on the ground (there were no trees there) and created a space around 10′ x 6′ that we covered with pieces of wood and cardboard that we scrounge up from the constructions.